In a nutshell

 The essential task of bankruptcy and restructuring lawyers is to avoid a client’s bankruptcy.
 The term ‘bankruptcy’ itself is a technical term that refers to when financially distressed companies, unable to restructure on their own, file for Chapter 11 to undergo a court-supervised restructuring.

-In order to avoid this scenario, a company must successfully “restructure its debt to keep the company together and retain its value,” head of Davis Polk’s insolvency and restructuring practice Don Bernstein explains.
+In order to avoid this scenario, a company must successfully “restructure its debt to keep the company together and retain its value,” chair of Davis Polk’s restructuring group Don Bernstein explains.
 But the path to financial viability – through court or not – can be convoluted.
 The legal know-how required and the multitude and variety of actors involved make bankruptcy and restructuring a rather complex practice.

 “Bankruptcy is the last bastion of the generalist.”